April 8, 2026

 1. Information overload (the “we miss important stuff” problem): When channels are busy, critical updates get buried.
 People start reposting questions, decisions get repeated, and your team spends time searching instead of moving.
 This is where “Slack has too many messages” becomes a real productivity drain.

 2. Notification fatigue (the “I’m always interrupted” problem): Without clear defaults, Slack turns into a slot machine.
 Every ping feels urgent, even when it isn’t.
 Teams usually need Slack notification settings best practices more than they need another app.
+In customer-facing channels, this gets worse if every “thanks,” greeting, or quick follow-up creates work for the team.

 6. Etiquette gaps (the “Slack feels chaotic and slightly stressful” problem): No one wants a rulebook, but teams do need lightweight Slack etiquette and Slack rules.
 Things like when to use @here, when to take something to a thread, and what belongs in public channels versus DMs are small decisions that compound into a calmer workspace.